db-githb/gCull/README.md

 - ```--load-model <path/to/config.yml or .ply>```\
 Path to either a Splatfacto configuration file (config.yml) or a gsplat trainer output file (.ply).

+**Compatibility Note**: The cull-model command works best with Splatfacto configuration files (config.yml).
+It may not perform as well when provided with .ply files exported from the gsplat simple_trainer.

 ## 📁   File Structure (Output + Results)

 ### After ```process-masks``` runs